epinio/example-wordpress/README.md

 ## Step 6 - Prepare the source code to work with Epinio

-You need to enable two PHP plugins that are needed for Wordpress and for mysql:  zlib and mysqli
+You need to enable two PHP plugins that are needed for Wordpress and for MySQL:  zlib and mysqli

 This happens with the [.php.ini.d/extensions.ini](.php.ini.d/extensions.ini) file in this repository.